zeroby0/zeroby0/README.md

 ### Heyo 👋

 I'm looking for PhD programmes involving wireless communications.
-If you're involved in one, please let me know if there are openings via email!
+If you're involved in one, please let me know of any openings via email! (`aravind.reddy@iiitb.org`)

 You can find more information on my website: [www.avoggu.com](https://www.avoggu.com/)